 Taking the train is not the cheapest option neither the fastest although it’s the most comfortable.
 There are sleeper trains in Vietnam that lets you have a better sleep at night and a chance to walk around.

-FLYING IN VIETNAM
+FLYING IN/AROUND VIETNAM

-If you are travelling within Vietnam, it is worth it to check the flight prices instead of taking the bus or train.
+If you are travelling in Vietnam, it is worth it to check the flight prices instead of taking the bus or train.
 Affordable flights are common, flying is always more convenient than the other options, although taking the bus or train is also an experience that must be tried.

 Local airlines are VietJet and Vietnam Airlines.
-International airlines that operated in Vietnam are AirAsia, JetStar, Cebu Pacific, Scoot, Cathay Pacific, Thai Airways, Singapore Airlines, China Southern, Korean Air, American Airlines, Japan Airlines, Eva Air to name the few.
+International airlines that operated in Vietnam are AirAsia, JetStar, Cebu Pacific, Scoot, Cathay Pacific, Thai Airways, Singapore Airlines, China Southern, Korean Air, American Airlines, Japan Airlines, Eva Air to name a few.

 BOAT IN VIETNAM

-It's not everywhere in Vietnam that you can use a boat to get from point A to point B. In a few places like Ha Long Bay, Phu Quoc, and other small islands, boats are must use to get to your destination.
-The prices can vary depending on your destination, in Ha Long Bay they mostly like cruises whilst in Phu Quoc they simply is a transportation.
+It’s not everywhere in Vietnam that you can use a boat to get from point A to point B. In a few places like Ha Long Bay, Phu Quoc, and other small islands, boats are must use to get to your destination.
+The prices can vary depending on your destination, in Ha Long Bay they mostly like cruises whilst in Phu Quoc they simply are transportation.